Ayuei/DeBEIR/examples/indexing/README.md

 The use of this program, requires a working elasticsearch instance, and properly configured configuration files.

-Assuming you are using the script from the current working directory:
+Assuming you are using the script from the current working directory, execute the following:

 ```
 ln -s ../../tests .